What’s in a Name?

 “Risk is the assessed potential for adverse consequences resulting from a hazard.
-It is the likelihood that the hazard’s potential to cause harm will be realised.”
+It is the likelihood that the hazard’s potential to cause harm will be realized.”

 So a hazard is anything which has the potential to cause harm, while risk is the likelihood that harm will come to pass.

-Let’s image that we’re standing in the employee kitchen.
+Let’s imagine that we’re standing in the employee kitchen.
 Each time we enter a kitchen, we manage risk without thinking about it.

 When we stop and consider, the kitchen is filled with hazards.
 Knives, stovetops, and chemicals all have the potential to do serious harm.
 A kitchen knife can cause cuts, stovetops can burn, and chemicals can kill.